dbrekelmans/gdpr-tools/README.md

 * Check if unique generated value already exists in current database (otherwise get duplicate constraint on UPDATE because we update row by row)
 * Polish README
 * Document yaml configuration specifications on github wiki
-* Add type options (optional, depending on which options the type offers)
-* RegexType
-* IbanType
-* CreditcardType
-* Change PasswordSha512Type to Sha512Type
-* Remove UsernameType (should be replaced by StringType or RegexType)
 * Support table name prefix for configuration presets

 ## Installation